Transaction Submission

 - Always call

-simulateTransactionfirst in development to catch errors before spending SOL. - If you're doing high-frequency submission (arbitrage, liquidation bots), consider a Dedicated node — shared-tier TPS caps can be a bottleneck.
+simulateTransactionfirst in development to catch errors before spending SOL. - If you are doing high-frequency submission, such as arbitrage or liquidation bots, consider a dedicated node because shared-tier TPS caps can become a bottleneck.

-- Failed transactions (on-chain failures) still count toward your TPS quota.
+- Failed transactions still count toward your TPS quota.

 TLS Status

-The transaction endpoint currently operates over plain HTTP (no TLS).
-Transaction data is signed on-chain, so payload integrity is guaranteed by Solana's cryptography.
+The transaction endpoint currently operates over plain HTTP with no TLS.
+Transaction data is signed on-chain, so payload integrity is still enforced by Solana's cryptography.
 However, endpoint URLs and IP metadata are transmitted in cleartext.
-If this is a concern for your setup, contact us via Discord to discuss dedicated nodes with custom TLS.
+If this is a concern for your setup, submit a request on our website to discuss dedicated nodes with custom TLS.